-If more than one display is being used, it may be necessary to manually configure the relationship between the display layout on the desktop and the displays that are connected to the system.
+If more than one display is being used on Windows, it may be necessary to manually configure the relationship between the display layout on the Windows desktop, and the display that are connected to the system.
 Correct configuration of this relationship is necessary so that the display adjustments are sent to the correct unit, and that the generated ICC profile is associated with the correct display.

-A diagram depicting the display layout, and the display associated with each desktop screen, is shown.
+A diagram depicting the display desktop layout is shown and the display associated with each desktop screen is shown.
 The monitor associated with each screen can be selected using the listboxes.